 3. A minimum of 24 semester hours of graduate study must be completed in residence.

-4. Each student must pass a Candidacy Exam that includes (1) a written exam consisting of essay questions submitted by the student’s Dissertation Committee that are based upon the graduate curriculum and the student’s area of research, and (2) an oral examination based on the student’s dissertation prospectus.
-The written exam should be administered no more than 30 days prior to the public presentation and defense of the dissertation prospectus.
-The Candidacy Exam should be taken before the end of the third year of residence.
+4. Each student must pass a Candidacy Exam that includes an oral examination based on the student’s dissertation prospectus.
+The Candidacy Exam should be taken during the second year of residence.

 5. The student must complete and defend a dissertation based on a research program approved by the student’s committee that results in an original, high quality, significant, and substantial body of research.